imagej/imagej.github.io/pages/QuickPALM.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:QuickPALM\_' %}The
-The QuickPALM ImageJ plugin enables PALM/STORM 2D/3D/4D particle detection and image reconstruction.
+QuickPALM ImageJ plugin enables PALM/STORM 2D/3D/4D particle detection and image reconstruction.
 It uses fast methods to make the reconstruction very quickly, or even in real time.

 ## Publication

-{% capture includecontent %} QuickPALM {% endcapture %}

-{% include publication content=includecontent %}
+{% include publication content='QuickPALM' %}

 For Full Documentation, and details of how to build your own super resolution system, please visit: [QuickPALM pages at Google